ZhengdaoZhang/my-study/english/README.md

 D: That's alright.
 I need to confirm it's him before i leave this package.
 Can you describe him for me?
 S: Sure, Tom is tall guy with a friendly smile.
 He's got long dark hair and does not wear glasses.
 You can't miss his goatee.
 He also likes wearing a scarf or something.
 Does that help?
 D: Absolutely!
 Thanks for the description.
 I'll try to find him around here.

+### Dialogue 3: A guessing game

+T: Hey, Alice, want to play a guessing game?
+I'll name some objects with strange names and you try to guees what they are.
+A: Sounds fun.
+I'm up for the challenge.
+T: Great!
+Here's the first one: 'Percolator'.
+A: Hmm, is it some kind of machine?
+T: You're on the right track.
+It's a kind of coffee machine.
+A: Ah, got it.
+Okay, your turn: 'Skeuomorph'.
+T: Hmm, that's a tough one.
+Is it a type of rare plant?
+A: Not really.
+It's a design element.
+It imitates real-world objects in digital interfaces.
+T: Interesting.
+Alright, how about 'sphygmomanometer'?
+A: Whoa, that's a mouthful.
+Is it a medical device?
+T: You'r absolutely right.
+It's the device that doctors use to measure your blood pressure.
+A: Hey, I'm good at this!